 This callback is the most appropriate for recording applications that are designed to capture a player’s speech.

 This callback is called after Vivox audio processing (such as Voice Activity Detection [VAD], Acoustic Echo Cancellation [AEC], and Automatic Gain Control [AGC]) occurs, and before being transmitted to the Vivox server.
-It is not recommended that developers modify the media payload at this point because the metadata (for example, is_speaking
+It is not recommended that developers modify the media payload at this point because the metadata (for example, is_speaking) would no longer match the originally analyzed data.

 pf_on_audio_unit_before_recv_audio_mixed